-The Zen of Beans
+The Science of Beans

 Beans play an important part in American culture and especially barbecue culture.
 Hard to find a pit stop that doesn't serve some sort of beans.